GamesHay Day

 Why Hay Day is so successful

 Checked the US iTunes top-grossing games RSS feed on 2026-07-09: Hay Day was not inside the returned top slots, and Supercell's Clash titles rank higher.
 What is observable is durability, not peak rank: 13.1M Google Play ratings, 642K US App Store ratings, 100M+ Android installs, and a 4.7/4.3 score after 14 years live.
 This is a game that monetizes a huge retained base steadily rather than spiking a chart.
-A Casual / Farm Simulator game by Supercell, released June 21, 2012 (iOS); Nov 13, 2013 (Android), it combines 13.8M+ total ratings across both stores with a few things players consistently single out:
+A Casual / Farm Simulator game by Supercell, released June 21, 2012 (iOS); Nov 13, 2013 (Android), it holds 13.7M+ ratings across both stores with a few things players consistently single out:

 The core loop